NathanJGaul/notes/Bullet Writing/Bullet Formats.md

 ### Example in Reverse Format

 - Avoided $20M damage!
-Rewrote technical data; correcteed
+Rewrote technical data; correcteed safety errors

+- result moved to the begining because it was the most significant part of the bullet
+- do not bury information, engineer bullets to help reader clearly see the important parts

+##

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzcyOTgzMjYxLDE4MTM2NDA4NjUsOTUyMz
-M1ODQ3LDMyODYxMzk3LDEyOTg4OTI1ODUsNjEwMzgzMjI4XX0=
+eyJoaXN0b3J5IjpbLTU4NjAyMzg0OCwxODEzNjQwODY1LDk1Mj
+MzNTg0NywzMjg2MTM5NywxMjk4ODkyNTg1LDYxMDM4MzIyOF19

 -->